Skip to content

 HTTP PATCH /api/v2/settings/system/ {'CUSTOM_VENV_PATHS': ["/opt/custom_venvs/"]}

-Now create the venv in that folder
+Create the venv in that folder:

 cd /opt/custom_venvs